 September 8, 2015

-Before driving the popular route that heads east along the southern highway and the south coast of Iceland, I decide to drive north from Reykjavik to the Snaefells Peninsula – a road less traveled.
+Before driving the popular route that heads east along the south coast of Iceland, I decide to drive north from Reykjavik to the Snaefells Peninsula – a road less traveled.

-Snaefells is a long, narrow peninsula that pokes out into the Atlantic.
-I encounter misty rain, ubiquitous fog, incessant, even overpowering wind, and a raucous surf that seems determined to smash (and has already smashed) the jagged, black volcanic cliffs that disappear below the waves.
+Snaefells is a long, narrow peninsula that pokes out into the Atlantic Ocean.
+I encounter misty rain, ubiquitous fog, incessant, overpowering wind, and a raucous surf that seems determined to smash (and has already smashed) the jagged, black volcanic cliffs that disappear below the waves.
 What can I expect out in the middle of the ocean?

 Executive Decision 1: After an hour or two “out in the ocean” I abandon my attempt to circumnavigate the peninsula.
 Humbly I bow to the weather, and return to my cozy hotel.
 Even the horses look unhappy today.
 Tomorrow is another day.